zakiimtiaz/TapIt-iPhone-SDK/README.md

 Version 2.0.1 (Beta)

+This is the iOS SDK for the TapIt! mobile ad network.
+Go to http://tapit.com/ for more details and to sign up.

 Get the code:
 =============

-This project includes JSONKit as a git submodule.
+This project includes JSONKit and Reachability as a git submodules.
 Make sure you pull down submodules when cloning:

 ````
 git clone --recursive https://github.com/tapit/TapIt-iPhone-SDK.git